annnniexu/tp/docs/DeveloperGuide.md

 * `TravelActivityList#updateTravelActivity(travelActivityNumber, date, duration)`-- Updates the date and duration of the specified object of `TravelActivity` class type.

 Step 1.
 When the user launches the app for the first time, there will be no objects of type `TravelActivity` in `travelActivities`.
-Thus any attempts to call the command `update INDEX` will result in an output telling the user that no travel activity can be found.
+Thus, any attempts to call the command `update INDEX` will result in an output telling the user that no travel activity can be found.

 Step 2.
 After the user has added new travel activities into the `travelActivityList`, the user can execute